material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Let's walk through the life of a Plan.

-> Any code you see here is pseudo-code.
+    Remember, any code you see here is pseudo-code.

 ### Step 1: Create a Runtime